What are the core instructional design models?

 - Can be difficult to manage for beginners in project management because of multiple feedback cycles and inputs from people involved in the process.

-The Systematic Design of Instruction was introduced in 1978 by Walter Dick and Lou Carey as an innovative model showcasing steps in the design process.
-ADDIE steps are broken into 9 stages which are smaller and focus on the relationship between them.
+The Systematic Design of Instruction was introduced in 1978 by Walter Dick and Lou Carey.
+At the time it was considered an innovative model showcasing steps in the design process.

 - It drives the performance objectives of the designed programme.

 - Uses a systematic process with measurable and straightforward objectives.

 - Evaluation and revision can take place throughout the process in a cycle.

 - There are a lot of steps, which can take up a lot of time.

 - Each step must be completed to move on to the next phase.
 Any changes could have a domino effect on all the steps.